 The right to one Advisor of your choosing.
 Students must provide the name of their Advisor to the investigator as soon as one is selected.
 Students may change their Advisor at any time during the process provided they notify the investigator immediately.
 Advisors may accompany a complainant or respondent to any meeting related to the discrimination case.
 During the investigation the advisor's role is limited to providing support and private advice and consultation to the student who is a complainant or respondent.
 Advisors may review the investigative packet, but are not permitted to copy or record materials in any way.
 The advisor may not directly question or submit information on behalf of the advisee.
 The investigator will communicate directly with complainants and respondents.
 The advisor may assist the student in preparation of his or her complaint/response.
-In addition to these specific guidelines, advisors must follow the timelines and conduct procedures provided to their advisees.
-The identity of the Advisor will not be withheld from either party.
-Advisors may be asked to leave any meeting in which their conduct is unprofessional or disrespectful of College officials and if the guidelines for advisor conduct outlined here are not followed.
+In addition to these specific guidelines, advisors must follow the timelines and conduct procedures provided to their advisors.

+may be asked to leave any meeting in which their conduct is unprofessional or disrespectful of College officials and if the guidelines for advisor conduct outlined here are not followed.